agilecustoms/release/docs/semantic-release.md

 ## Configuration

-There are 3 ways to configure semantic-release (highest to lowest priority):
+There are 3 ways to configure semantic-release (the highest to lowest priority):
 1. `agilecustoms/publish` [inputs](../README.md#inputs) in your workflow file
 2. [configuration file](https://semantic-release.gitbook.io/semantic-release/usage/configuration#configuration-file) (such as `.releaserc.json`) in the root of your repository
 3. [shareable configurations](https://semantic-release.gitbook.io/semantic-release/extending/shareable-configurations-list)